simonwang823/Savepoint.Protocol/README.md

 Savepoint.Protocol is an authorship scaffold—recursive, minimal, sovereign, and enduring.
 This is how we mark where it mattered.

 ## CLI Tools

 Savepoint.Protocol includes a tested set of shell tools for working with OpenAI chat exports and recursive cognitive review.
 See [docs/cli-tools.md](docs/cli-tools.md).

+The modular CLI interface is located in:

+/tools/

+You can:
+- Extract structured exports from `conversations.json`
+- Drop and annotate Savepoints (WIP)
+- Grow this into a full timeline and reflection system

+For CLI usage and installation, see [tools/README.md](tools/README.md).

+---